 Scouts are then publicly recognized at the next Troop COH (COH).
 MB, service awards, and rank paraphernalia will be awarded at this time.
 The parents' presence at the COH is very meaningful to each Scout.

 6.4 Merit Badges

-Merit Badges (MB) are discussed in further detail in the BSA Handbook.
+Merit Badges (MB) are discussed in further detail in the Scouting America Handbook and Scouting America's Guide to Advancement.

 6.4.1 Merit Badge Counselors